My 3 Words – Three words to guide your actions

 The Importance and how practical it is Choosing 3 Words for the New Year

-As I have explained before, I started doing this exercise when my good friend Chris Brogan shared how he prepares for the new year.
+As I have explained, I started doing this exercise when my good friend Chris Brogan shared how he prepares for the new year.

-3 Words to Serve as a Compass Throughout The Year
+3 Words to Serve You and Guide You Throughout the Year

-Hopefully, the 3 words will help us all do the following:
+As I have shared in previous years, I hope that the three words will help us all do the following:

 - Guide us throughout the new year.